Ardingly College: Combined Cadet Force

 The Ardingly College Combined Cadet Force, or CCF, has existed in its various forms since 1902, with the outbreak of the Second Boer War.
 The Ardingly College CCF is split into six categories.
 These are Army, Royal Navy, Royal Air Force, Royal Marines, Drum Corps and Marching Band.
 The Army section is affiliated to the Princess of Wales's Royal Regiment, allowing cadets to take part in military and adventure training not readily available to non-cadets.

 Ardingly Solar Car

-Ardingly is one of the very few schools that take part in the World Solar Challenge, a biennial solar-powered car race in Australia.
+Ardingly takes part in the World Solar Challenge, a biennial solar-powered car race in Australia.
 The school's students worked in the project for three years, achieving to complete the race 23 October 2015.

 The current patron of Ardingly Solar is Prince Albert II.

 Fees

-As of the academic year 2020/21, Shell–5th boarding fees are £34,935 per annum while Shell–5th day fees are £23,985 per annum.
-Sixth form boarding fees are £35,865 per annum, while Sixth form day fees are £23,985 per annum.
+As of the academic year 2024/25, Shell–5th boarding fees are £44,775 per annum while Shell–5th day fees are £29,463 per annum.
+Sixth form boarding fees are £46,422 per annum, while Sixth form day fees are £30,318 per annum.